 A cat’s excellent hearing is the ‘Yang’ that goes with their superior ‘Ying’ of night vision.
-Not only are their ears more sensitive they are mobile with a cat able to move their ears through 180 to face them towards any detected sound.
-This enables the cat to pinpoint the position of their prey, in both direction and distance.
+Not only are their ears more sensitive they are mobile with a cat able to move their ears through 180 degrees to face them towards any detected sound.
+This enables the cat to pinpoint the position of its prey, in both direction and distance.

 The mechanism of the cat’s ear responds to vibrations from about 30 kHz, or 30 cycles per second, the same lower limit as in humans.